 Most of the weird and wonderful advice given to remedy the painful effects of eating chilli are based on the proven science outlined above.

-Here are just a handful of the remedies to help you recover from spicy food: Cucumber, touch the burn with a soft corn tortilla, ice cream, banana, toothpaste, lemon/lime juice, chocolate.
+However, what to do after eating spicy food in terms of home remedies or old wives tales?
+Here are just a handful of them: Cucumber, touch the burn with a soft corn tortilla, ice cream, banana, toothpaste, lemon/lime juice, chocolate.

 Some More Popular Blogs You May Also Like: